 - End of day list – the one thing that efficient individuals due at the end of each day is to organize the tasks that need to be completed the next day and write them down.
-Make a list at of the day so that you may begin first thing the next morning.
+Make a list of the day so that you may begin first thing the next morning.

-- Block the Internet – many of us now work in environments where we have easy access to the Internet via it a workstation or some handheld device that has easy access to the Internet.
+- Block the Internet – many of us now work in environments where we have easy access to the Internet via a workstation or some handheld device that has easy access to the Internet.
 It’s all too easy to slide over To Facebook, Instagram, LinkedIn or a variety of other news sources.
 Each time you slide over to one of these websites you can almost count-on a loss of 30 minutes.
-Personally I have discovered for the Chrome browser – the StayFocused extension…while not a perfect solution it does remind me to be aware of my time.
+Personally I have discovered the Chrome browser – the StayFocused extension.
+While not a perfect solution it does remind me to be aware of my time.

 - Automation – take a hard look at the processes you do over and over again each day.
 Are you still doing these things by hand or with some outdated software?
 You might be able to do them faster and better with some cloud-based option.
 Google Drive comes to mind as an example of a cloud-based tool that helps me create efficiencies on a daily basis.

 - Delegation – of course we can do things ourselves and can probably do these things better and faster.
-However that may not be the best use of our time.
+However, that may not be the best use of our time.
 If we are in a management position or running our own business we might better use our time on time-saving activities or income-producing activities.
 The bottom line is just delegate.

 - The answer is no – the simple way to keep something off your to do list is not to put it there to begin with.
 Before you take on a difficult or time-consuming activity just simply ask yourself “what impact will this have on my time?”